AverageSkidx/Arduino_projects/README.md

-# Arduino_projects
+# Arduino projects

-For the arduino UNO
+A sketch archive for the arduino UNO.

+Drivers, tutorial and code for the Freenove arduino uno used: https://freenove.com/fnk0011